 Allington Castle Today

-Although the castle is a private residence of Sir Robert and Lady Worcester, it can be hired as an exclusive wedding venue and as a filming location.
-We also have a number of boat mooring available for long-term lease.
-Please visit our dedicated pages for more details or contact Craig Bruun.
+Although the castle is a private.
+The Great Hall can be hired as an exclusive wedding venue and as a filming location.
+We also have a number of boat mooring that we lease out on a long-term non-residential basis.
+Please visit our dedicated pages for more details or contact the estate manager, Craig Bruun.